-When it comes to presenting desserts during these days, there is a classic that never fails and with which we will always look great, the famous Christmas log or Yule Log .
+When it comes to presenting desserts during these days, there is a classic that never fails and with which we will always look good, the famous Christmas log or Yule Log .
 This dessert has many advantages, starting from the fact that it is a very simple preparation to carry out, which allows us to prepare it in advance and, in addition, it is very versatile.
-Without forgetting that we can transport it to the house of friends or relatives knowing that it will arrive in perfect condition.
+Without forgetting that we can transport it to friends or family knowing that it will arrive in perfect condition.

-In my case I leave you with a filling of mascarpone cream and cherry, but you can change it for another if you wish; Pastry cream, Chantilly, cream with cocoa, coffee, caramel, nougat...
-The option that you like the most.
+In my case I leave you a mascarpone and cherry cream filling, but you can change it for another if you wish; Pastry cream, Chantilly, cream with cocoa, coffee, caramel, nougat...
+The option that you like best.
 The decoration is very simple and showy, it will give us little work.
 Something that is very important during these days, especially if we have to prepare dinners or meals at home.

 Origin of the Christmas Trunk

-The origin of this elaboration dates back to the pre-Christian tradition in which they burned a large trunk of wood, preferably fruit trees, to celebrate the winter solstice.
+The origin of this elaboration goes back to the pre-Christian tradition in which they burned a large log of wood, preferably from fruit trees, to celebrate the winter solstice.
 The fire fueled the energy to start the new year, thus driving away the darkness that could haunt our lives.

 To do this ritual, some specific steps had to be followed.
-The trunk had to be lit by the oldest or youngest member of the family and, on some occasions, it is carried out with ashes from the trunk burned from the previous year.
+The trunk had to be lit by the oldest or youngest member of the family and, on some occasions, it is carried out with ashes from the burned trunk of the previous year.
 This must burn for at least 3 days and during that period it must be watered with wine, oil or water.

-This custom, so peculiar, was recovered by the Catholic Church and incorporated into the Christmas rituals.
+This peculiar custom was recovered by the Catholic Church and incorporated into Christmas rituals.

-In the S. XIX, with the arrival of stoves in homes, caused the tradition to be modified and this log of firewood was replaced by a dessert that simulated it, thus giving rise to the Christmas log
+In the S. XIX, with the arrival of stoves in homes, caused the tradition to be modified and this log of firewood was replaced by a dessert that simulated it, thus emerging the Christmas log

 Ingredients